bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 4. Return null.

-[TreeWalker/firstChild](https://developer.mozilla.org/en-US/docs/Web/API/TreeWalker/firstChild "The TreeWalker.firstChild() method moves the current Node to the first visible child of the current node, and returns the found child.
+[TreeWalker/firstChild](https://developer.mozilla.org/en-US/docs/Web/API/TreeWalker/firstChild 'The TreeWalker.firstChild() method moves the current Node to the first visible child of the current node, and returns the found child.
 It also moves the current node to this child.
-If no such child exists, returns null and the current node is not changed.")
+If no such child exists, returns null and the current node is not changed.')

 In all current engines.